-Essays earning a score of 8 effectively defend, challenge, or qualify Ehrenreich's assertions about television.
+Essays earning a score of 8 effectively defend, challenge, or qualify Horace's assertion about the role that adversity plays in developing a person's character.
 The evidence and explanations used are appropriate and convincing.
 The prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.